jwaliszko/ExpressiveAnnotations/README.md

 public bool AgreeToContact { get; set; }
 ```

- This one means that *if email is not empty (has any value), boolean value indicating contact permission has to be true*.
+ This one means, that if email is not empty (has any value), boolean value indicating contact permission has to be true.
 What's more, we can see that nested properties are supported by the mechanism.
-The last thing shown here is star character `*` used as target value - it is special character which stands for any value.
+The last thing shown here is wildcard character `*` used as target value - it is special character which stands for any value.

-* More complex, using *RequiredIfExpressionAttribute* which *provides conditional attribute to calculate validation result based on related properties values and relations between them, which are defined in logical expression*:
+* More complex, using RequiredIfExpressionAttribute which indicates that annotated field is required when computed result of given logical expression is true:

  ```
 [RequiredIfExpression(